-Doing our own review of anything you write is a very good idea and should be done at various stages depending on the type of document you are creating.
+Doing your own review of anything you write is a very good idea and should be done at various stages, depending on the type of document you are creating.
 But it's important to remember that it's very difficult to find your own mistakes, which is why having a fresh set of eyes is so important.

 Just like that commercial that talks about being "nose blind" to smells you're around all the time, the same thing happens when you're working closely on any written material - you become so familiar with it that it's hard to spot your own mistakes.